It’s a universal truth in any industry: Employers can’t compete for job candidates if they can’t compete on salaries.

 Understand the Value of a Dollar

-Did you know that just one to two dollars an hour can make the difference between a candidate accepting your offer or taking up with the competition?
+Did you know that just one to two dollars an hour can make the difference between a candidate accepting your offer or taking up the competition?

 Whatever you do, make sure your existing employees also receive a salary or hourly wage that is comparable to what you’re offering new candidates—or you run the risk of a once-loyal employee walking out over perceived unfairness.